 AsthmaAccording to the National Heart, Lung, and Blood Institute, asthma is the most common form of respiratory disease, effecting roughly 25 million people in the United States, including seven million children.

-There is no cure for asthma, but modern inhalers and other medications have made living with asthma more manageable.
+While there is no cure for it, but modern inhalers and other medications have made living with asthma more manageable.

 COPDWhile asthma may affect more people, COPD (Chronic Obstructive Pulmonary Disease) appears to be more dangerous.